What is HEMLIBRA?

-HEMLIBRA® is a prescription medicine used for routine prophylaxis to prevent or reduce the frequency of bleeding episodes in adults and children with hemophilia A with factor VIII inhibitors.
+HEMLIBRA® is a prescription medicine used for routine prophylaxis to prevent or reduce the frequency of bleeding episodes in adults and children, ages newborn and older, with hemophilia A with or without factor VIII inhibitors.

 What is the most important information I should know about HEMLIBRA?

 HEMLIBRA increases the potential for your blood to clot.
 Carefully follow your healthcare provider’s instructions regarding when to use an on-demand bypassing agent or factor VIII, and the dose and schedule to use for breakthrough bleed treatment.
 HEMLIBRA may cause the following serious side effects when used with activated prothrombin complex concentrate (aPCC; FEIBA®), including:

 - Thrombotic microangiopathy (TMA).
 This is a condition involving blood clots and injury to small blood vessels that may cause harm to your kidneys, brain, and other organs.
 Get medical help right away if you have any of the following signs or symptoms during or after treatment with HEMLIBRA: